Ogg's Torsion conjecture: Fifty years later: Boundedness of torsion and isogenies in more general contexts

-\begin{rem} Thanks to the work of Lo{\"i}c Merel \cite{Mer}, Joseph Oesterl{\' e}, Pierre Parent \cite{P} and others, we have neat explicit upper bounds for the order of torsion points on elliptic curves over number fields of degree $d$.
-For surveys of this work, see \cite{D} and \cite{16}.\end{rem} \vv Conjecture 1 having been completely resolved in the case of elliptic curves, has inspired more general uniform boundedness expectations for rational points; e.g., for abelian varieties $A$ over number fields $K$: conjectures that the order of the torsion group of an abelian variety over a number field can be bounded in terms of the dimension of the variety and the number field; and still stronger versions: that the torsion is bounded in terms of the dimension of the variety and the degree of the number field.
+Conjecture 1 having been completely resolved in the case of elliptic curves has inspired more general uniform boundedness expectations for rational points; e.g., for abelian varieties $A$ over number fields $K$: conjectures that the order of the torsion group of an abelian variety over a number field can be bounded in terms of the dimension of the variety and the number field; and still stronger versions: that the torsion is bounded in terms of the dimension of the variety and the degree of the number field. \vv

 Moreover, it is striking how few additional isomorphism classes of $K$-rational torsion subgroups of elliptic curves can occur in elliptic curves over quadratic and cubic number fields $K$: